-Summa cum laude

-Magna cum laude

-Cum laude

-Summa cum laude
+- Summa cum laude 4.0 cumulative GPA

-3.8-3.99 cumulative GPA
+- Magna cum laude 3.8-3.99 cumulative GPA

-Cum laude

-3.5-3.79 cumulative GPA
+- Cum laude 3.5-3.79 cumulative GPA

 Graduates must have no grades lower than a "C", and must not have repeated any course taken at CSU due to non-satisfactory grades.
 Honors are not awarded for graduate degree programs.